 Under our Environmental Policy, we have stipulated that we will assess the environmental impact of our business activities and work to conserve biodiversity.
-We recognize that our business activities, such as those relating to natural resource development and food, have an impact on biodiversity, and we will promote actions to conserve biodiversity.
+In our Medium-Term Management Plan 2026, we have committed to contributing to the achievement of Nature Positive through business.

 Our business activities are dependent on ecosystem services, which are generated through connections between a diverse range of living beings.
-We aim to minimize our impact on the environment by conserving biodiversity both through our business activities and through our efforts in other areas, such as social contribution activities.
-Specific initiatives in our business activities include sustainable use of natural resources, such as forest and marine resources, and preventing any environmental impact on areas adjacent to our operational sites.
-In our social contribution activities, we are conserving biodiversity through initiatives such as Mitsui's Forests and the Mitsui & Co.
+Accordingly, we aim to minimize our impact on the environment by conserving biodiversity both through our business activities and through our efforts in other areas, such as social contribution activities.
+Specifically, in our business activities, we will work to ensure the sustainable use of natural resources, such as forest and ocean (fisheries) resources, and prevent any environmental impact on areas adjacent to our operational sites.
+We will also identify business areas with relatively high impact on biodiversity and will promote actions to conserve biodiversity.
+In addition, we are working to conserve biodiversity through initiatives such as Mitsui's Forests and the Mitsui & Co.
 Environment Fund.